-Finally, the law likewise does not apply to the theoretical cash surrender value of lifeinsurance policies, i.e. savings built up on life-insurance contracts.
+Finally, the law likewise does not apply to the theoretical cash surrender value of life-insurance policies, i.e. savings built up on life-insurance contracts.

-The Terrorism Insurance Act sets the maximum amount available to cover all events classified as "acts of terrorism" during a calendar year at $\in 1$ billion (i.e. on an annual aggregate basis).
+The Terrorism Insurance Act sets the maximum cover amount (cap) available to cover all events classified as "acts of terrorism" during a calendar year at $\in$ 1 billion (i.e. on an annual aggregate basis).
 This amount is adjusted, on 1 January each year, to reflect changes in the consumer price index (amount is thus index-linked).

-It reached $\leq 1,280,425,326$ on 1 January 2019, an increase of 2.3% compared to the maximum cover amount (= ceiling) for the calendar year 2018.
+It reached €1,290,091,832 on 1 January 2020, an increase of 0.75% compared to the maximum cover amount for the calendar year 2019.

-It should be noted that the King may modify this ceiling by a decree deliberated upon by the Belgian Council of Ministers.
+It should be noted that the King may modify this limit by a decree deliberated upon by the Belgian Council of Ministers.